 FO 4233/6233.
 FOREST OPERATIONS AND HARVESTING.

-(3) (Prerequisite: FO 3015, FO 4231/6231, or consent of instructor).
+(3) (Prerequisite: FO 4231/6231).
 Three hour lecture.
 Study of practical, managerial, and logistic considerations associated with harvesting and other forest operations, as well as their social, environmental and legal influences.
 Fall Only.

 FO 4253/6253.
 TIMBER PROCUREMENT.
-(3) (Prerequisites: FO 4231/6231, FO 4233/6233).
+(3) (Prerequisites: FO 4233/6233).
 Lectures and field exercises dealing with the problems of timber procurement to include planning for harvest, methods of handling and transport, legal and safety considerations.
-Fall Only.
+Spring Only.

 FO 4313/6313.
 SPATIAL TECHNOLOGIES IN NATURAL RESOURCES MANAGEMENT.
-(3) (Prerequisite: FO 3015 or GR 2313 or consent of instructor).
+(3) (Prerequisite: FO 3015 or GR 2313).
 Three hours lecture.
 Three hour laboratory.
 Fundamentals of scale, area, height, and stand volume determinations from aerial imagery; planimetric and topographic mapping; image interpretation; GPS and GIS; application to natural resources.
 Fall Only.